lamhq/tech-notes/pages/software-engineering/modeling/uml/class-diagram/relationship/associations.md

 Association is represented by a solid line between classes.

-There can be an arrow indicating the navigation direction.
-In case an arrow is on both sides, the association is known as a bidirectional association.

 Association typically named using a verb or verb phrase which reflects the real world problem domain.

 ![](https://cdn-images.visual-paradigm.com/guide/uml/uml-aggregation-vs-composition/01-uml-association.png)